 On appeal, the husband argued on appeal that the referee erroneously used the income approach to value the business.
 The Connecticut Supreme Court disagreed making it clear that determining the value for a business is a factual inquiry.
 The trial court is given wide discretion to weigh the evidence and draw conclusions.
 Businesses may be valued using a wide range of methods.
 It is the evidence itself that the court weighs, not the method for determining value.
 The opinion says, “In assessing the value of … property … the trier arrives at his own conclusions by weighing the opinions of the appraisers, the claims of the parties, and his own general knowledge of the elements going to establish value, and then employs the most appropriate method of determining valuation.”
 Moreover, the judge is not required to even identify the valuation method used.
 See, Brooks v.
 Brooks.

 There is No Standard Valuation Formula for Business Valuation

 Methods for determining business value vary, depending on the unique facts and circumstances involved.
 Moreover, business appraisers may need to use a combination of methods to properly value a specific entity.
 It is critical to choose an appropriate strategy and business valuation professional to appraise the value of the business to achieve optimal results.

 It is important to note that the court does not drive what evidence is presented if the case goes to trial.
-Closely held business interests cannot reasonably be through a standardized and inflexible formula. .
-The appropriate business valuation experts may be brought needed to develop and present the evidence.
+Closely held business interests cannot reasonably be through a standardized and inflexible formula.
+The appropriate business valuation experts may be brought in when needed to develop and present the evidence.
 Sophisticated matrimonial lawyers craft a strong, cohesive strategy that involves an evaluation of all of the fine details preparing for negotiations, mediation or trial in complex divorce litigation.